securefederatedai/openfl/openfl-tutorials/interactive_api/PyTorch_Histology_FedCurv/README.md

 bash start_envoys.sh # This launches all envoy instances
 ```

-3. In a separate terminal, launch a Jupyter Notebook:
+3. In a separate terminal, launch a Jupyter Lab:
 ```
 cd workspace
-jupyter notebook
+jupyter lab
 ```

-4. Open your browser at corresponding port and open `pytorch_histology.ipynb` frow Jupyter web interface.
+4. Open your browser at corresponding port and open `pytorch_histology.ipynb` from Jupyter web interface.

 5. Execute all cells in order.